Quantum software and algorithms research

 should be reproducible by others in the field, and we should provide

-all that is needed to enable that.
+everything needed to enable that.

 - We collaborate.
 This includes with other research groups

-companies, and online communities.
+at UBC and beyond, companies, and online communities.
 We treat

-confidential information obtained during collaborations with utmost
+confidential information within collaborations with the utmost care.
+If

-sure to check the licenses.
+to check the licenses.

 - It's okay to make mistakes.
 Everyone makes them, this is